delishad21/music-mayhem/README.md

 - **Guess the Song (Easy)** – guess the song title and artist(s) while a clip plays.
 - **Guess the Song (Challenge)** – progressively longer clips of a song, score based on how early you guess.

 The app supports solo or multiplayer modes with session creation.
-Players can uplaod their own playlists from Spotify or Youtube to play with.
+Players can upload their own playlists from Spotify or Youtube to play with.

 ## Documentation